legendarycode3/legendarycode3/README.md

 I'm a Senior Software Engineer with 6+ years of experience designing and building scalable, secure, and high-performance systems.
 Guided by first-principles thinking, I enjoy solving complex engineering challenges through clean architecture, efficient design, and robust engineering practices.

-My expertise spans Web2 and Web3 technologies, including smart contracts, distributed systems, decentralized applications (dApps), and performance optimization.
+My expertise spans Web2 and Web3 technologies, including `smart contracts`, `decentralized applications (dApps)`, `performance optimization` and `blockchain development`.
 I'm passionate about building reliable, impactful products and contributing to technologies that shape the future of the internet.